 Graduate Diploma in Legal Practice

-All applicants to the GDLP must have successfully completed the Bachelor of Laws (LLB), or met the concurrent study criteria specified by the Admitting Authority (see Degree Structure below).
-If you studied your LLB overseas, then these qualifications will need to be accredited by the South Australian Board of Examiners before you will be able to commence the GDLP.
-You should contact the Law Society to discuss what they will need to do for accreditation.
+To apply, you must have successfully completed a Bachelor of Laws (LLB), or met the criteria specified by admitting authorities in your state or territory.
+If you studied your LLB overseas you’ll need to have your qualifications accredited by the South Australian Board of Examiners before you can commence the GDLP.
+You can contact the Law Society of South Australia to discuss these requirements.

 I am a: